 Float on the Merced

-Cool off by renting a raft at Half Dome Village (formerly Curry Village).
+Cool off by renting a raft at Curry Village (formerly Half Dome Village).
 The National Park Service has reduced the number of rafts allowed on the river, so check with the boat kiosk in Half Dome Village to rent your boat and learn the latest regulations.

 Eat Dinner at the Pizza Deck

-In the heart of Half Dome Village, enjoy hand-tossed pizza and salads on this legendary outdoor deck with views of Glacier Point.
+In the heart of Curry Village, enjoy hand-tossed pizza and salads on this legendary outdoor deck with views of Glacier Point.